Gikkman/bizhawk-communication/socket-server/README.md

 * `npm i`
 * `npm run start`

 This will start a small server with a window application.
-Then, launch bizhawk, start a game and drag the `lua-socket.lua` to the game window.
+Then, launch bizhawk, start a game and drag the `lua-socket-server.lua` to the game window.
 This will open a lua console window, running the lua script.
 Now, press the mute or unmute buttons, and see how the game gets muted or unmuted.